dafny-lang/rfcs/0005-ordered-quantification.md

 sequence or multiset, since the plain `i` declaration implies a natural ordering, which doesn't allow duplicates.
 This could also be addressed by the above idea of customizing the ordering, if `seq i <- mySeq by <` was allowed.

+Tracking the values enumerated so far and/or the number of iterations in a `foreach` loop is possible with manual helper functions as illustrated above, but only when the source collection is a sequence.
+It may be a good idea in the next iteration of the feature to have convenient mechanisms for this, if they are frequently requested.
+They may be best addressed when adding support for user-defined collection types and enumerators instead.
+Another possibility is supporting parallel orderings as in Cryptol or Haskell, such that indexing an arbitrary collections could be expressed as `seq x <- s (some symbol) i <- (0 to *) :: (s, i)`, but I don't see an obvious choice of syntax.

 # Future possibilities
 [future-possibilities]: #future-possibilities